-the caregiver continues to maintain a home or intends to secure and maintain a home and exercise responsibility for care and control of the child.
+• the caregiver continues to maintain a home or intends to secure and maintain a home and exercise responsibility for care and control of the child.

 Assistance may be paid to a temporary payee when the caregiver is absent.
-The temporary payee may be any adult who has care or custody of the child(ren), except Division of Welfare and Supportive Services (DWSS) and Division of Child and Family Services (DCFS) employees.
+The temporary payee may be any adult who has care or custody of the child(ren), except DWSS and Division of Child and Family Services (DCFS) employees.
 If the caregiver has not assumed responsibility for the child(ren) within three months, a payee who meets relationship requirements must be established or assistance terminated.

-A Fact Alert must be set 45 days prior to the absence end date to establish continued eligibility.
+An alert must be set 45 days prior to the absence end date to establish continued eligibility.